Iteo/audoma/docs/usage.rst

 * fields - list or a tuple of field names
 * message - string message, which will replace the default validator message
 * required - boolean which determines if any of the fields must be given
 * message_required - a message which will be displayed if one of the fields is required, and none has been passed

-| Usage is quite simple:
+| Usage is simple:

 .. code-block :: python
    :linenos: